dsreddy99/stash/docs/guides/latest/backends/swift.md

 | `OS_APPLICATION_CREDENTIAL_SECRET` | The secret for authenticating the application credential.
 |

-**Token based authentication:**
+**Token-based authentication:**

-For token based authentication, following secret keys are needed:
+For token-based authentication, following secret keys are needed:

 | Key                      | Description                                                |
 |--------------------------|------------------------------------------------------------|